Why did He Leave?

-You can’t stop thinking that there is something you could have done differently – that this is all your fault.
+You can’t stop thinking there’s something you could’ve done differently – that this is all your fault.
 Well, take it from a man – this is not all your fault.

-I know you’ve spent countless hours crying and reciting your last few dates you and your ex had with your girlfriends.
+I know you’ve spent countless hours crying and recalling the last few dates you and your ex had.
 You’ve poured over those dates, trying to figure out what went wrong.
 What could you have done differently?
 Why did my ex boyfriend break up with me?
 You’ve probably even played this game:

 If I had done [insert activity you didn’t do], we would still be together.

 Let me reassure you that this isn’t true.
-In the upcoming moments, I am going to help you understand why men leave the women they love.
-Then, we are going to examine your next steps.
+Continue reading to uncover why men leave the women they love.
+Then, examine the next steps.
 By the time you’re done reading, you won’t even want another container of Hagen Daz.

 Why Did He Leave?

-What I want you to understand first is very important.
 Ultimately, it doesn’t matter why he left.
-You are hyper-focused on this right now because it helps you cope with the break up.
-However, since I know that answer isn’t going to satisfy you, we can uncover a few answers to the age-old question, why did he leave?
+You’re hyper-focused on this right now because it helps you cope with the break up.
+However, since I know that answer isn’t going to satisfy you, you can uncover a few answers to the age-old question, why did he leave?

-There is no way to uncover the exact reason why your guy left.
+There’s no way to uncover the exact reason why your guy left.
 I don’t know you and I don’t know him.
 I don’t know anything about your relationship, but what I will tell you is that whatever reason he is giving you either isn’t the real truth or it’s only a partial truth.
-In his defense, he may honestly believe that what he told you is his real reason, but chances are, it’s not.
+In his defense, he may honestly believe that what he told you is his real reason, but chances are it’s not.

 Ask yourself these questions.